 That’s the good news for my friends on the screen who minister in the far corners of the world.
 The gospel we take to others is for us, too.
 And sometimes it’s our poor listening skills that drive our forgetful hearts to remember that our need for the gospel is like our need for daily food and drink.

 Discipler Training brings together all of the best practices Serge has gleaned through more than 25 years of helping people learn to live out the gospel.
 It’s created to equip both formal church leaders and lay people to make disciples who make disciples—because it’s in and through these relationships that God fosters growth and extends His mission to redeem and restore the world.
 Serge Discipler Training cohorts represent ministry workers in many different cities providing a unique environment to glean cross-cultural insights.
-Interested in joining our next round of cohorts this Fall?
-Find out more. www.serge.org/mentoring/discipler-training/
+Find out more: www.serge.org/mentoring/discipler-training/

 Image sourced from Flickr under a Creative Commons license.